-Lightroom Smart Collections are basically the same as collection ‐ a way to organize you photos in groups.
+Lightroom Smart Collections are basically the same as a collection ‐ a way to organize your photos in groups.

 Smart collections enable you to get a better overview, faster without remembering to add photos manually.
 However, finding a good way to include them in one’s workflow can take some time.

 Lightroom comes with a number of smart collections already setup: Colored red, Five stars, Past month, Recently Modified, Video Files, Without Keywords.
 You can find them in the Collection Panel.
 You may find that these pre-setup smart collections are not enough to serve your needs.

 I am in favor of having a very simple and unambiguous rating system, like putting a flag on all the photos you really want to keep and forget about the rest of the photos.
 It is a really simple rating system without ambiguity.
 However, there is no preset smart collection for this in Lightroom.
 So you need to create your own smart collection containing all photos, with a Pick Flag.
 I will show you how to create this below.

 How To Set Up Smart Collections in Lightroom?

 Let us try to create our own smart collection that will contain all photos with a Pick Flag in Lightroom.

 In order to create your own smart collection, do this: